D-Gaspa/structlog_config/README.md

 ```

 Patterns are matched in order, with later patterns taking precedence.
-When using both TOML and builder configuration, TOML patterns take precedence over builder patterns.
+When using both TOML and builder configuration, both are taken into account with the builder taking precedence.

 ## Structured Logging